xenogearsX/xenogearsX/README.md

 I'm a web developper specializing in javascript with reactJS and nodeJS.
 I'm not affrad of learning new languages and learned basics in hackatons for c# with unity  and php.

-I created with my teammate three majors projects :
+I created with my teammates three majors projects :
   - Shake It Yourself with html css and javascript about cocktails.
 Later I turned it into a reactjs with API call.
   - Green Peas, a web application for ecologic impact of foods using reactJs.
   - Elan, health insurances organizer to regroup all the informations of many people and/or insurances in one place with mysql/express and reactJS